Nebadon1/LEARN-C-SHARP/README.md

 | Brake | Continue |
 | ---- | ---- |
 | Finish and Return What executed | Will continue with the code execution |

+##Aproaches to pass Parameters to methods.

+1. VALUE parameters.
+2. REFERENCE parameters.
+3. OUPUT parameters

+## Differences Between FINALLY and FINALIZE blocks

+FINALLY is called after execution of TRY and CATCH blocks.
+FINALIZE is called jus before garbage colection.
+Clean up alteration and manage code, is automatically called.

+## What is MANAGE and UNMANAGE code.

+-MANAGE code: is executed by CLRm all the application code is dependent on .NET plattform.
+-UNMANAGE code: Executed by runtime apps. other estructure. the run time app deal with memory security and other executions.

+## What is a object?

+Is a instance of a class, created by the "NEW", keyword in c\#.

+##What is a class?
+Is the blueprint of a object.
+Define different funtionalities a object will have.
+"class" keyword.

+## What is a abstract class?

+Is a class that objects can NOT be instaciated.
+Follow a single approach.

+## Define Sealed classes in C\#?

+Seales classes are used to restrict inheritance.
+ -sealed modifiers